dimasmds/instances-container/README.md

 ## Introduction
 instances-container is a super simple, light, and zero dependencies of DI for JavaScript.
 When your project using instances-containers, you can to easily:
- - Make a singleton instances under the hood.
+ - Make a singleton instance under the hood.
  - Only create instances when needed a.k.a lazy load.
  - Easy to destroy to free up your memory.
  - Easy to use.